 Device reliability is also greatly affected by the system loop inductances during reverse current turn-off conditions.
-When operating at the high currents the MOSFET array was designed for, the total inductance of the external world it is connected to must be carefully evaluated to ensure that under worst-case conditions, the device will be able to safely dissipate the large amount of energy stored in the inductance's magnetic field.
+When operating at the high currents the MOSFET arrays were designed for, the total inductance of the external world it is connected to must be carefully evaluated to ensure that under worst-case conditions, the device will be able to safely dissipate the large amount of energy stored in the inductor's magnetic field.

-Reverse current (defined as current flowing from cathode-to-anode) turn-off can occur in one of two ways: 1) The rectifier operating in its standard ideal-diode mode reacting to the reversal in polarity (forward voltage drop going negative), and 2) exiting from combine or alternator excitation modes while reverse current is flowing.
+Reverse current (defined as current flowing from cathode-to-anode) turn-off can occur in one of two ways: 1) The rectifiers operating in their standard ideal-diode mode reacting to the reversal in polarity (forward voltage drop going negative), and 2) exiting from combine or alternator excitation modes while reverse current is flowing.
 Two typical scenarios are depicted in figures 1 and 2.

-Figure 1 shows a common use of the single rectifier, which is to allow the charging of two batteries (or banks of batteries) using a single charging source, such as an alternator (although any other DC charging source would be applicable here as well), while
+Figure 1 shows a common use of the dual rectifier, which is to allow the charging of two batteries (or banks of batteries) using a single charging source, such as an alternator (although any other DC charging source would be applicable here as well).
+Figure 1a

-Figure 1: Reverse current turn-off transient behavior in normal diode mode with system loop inductances. (a) Standard charging with single rectifier passing charging current to one battery with a second battery directly connected to charging source. (b) Reverse current during MOSFET array turn-off after development of a short-circuit at the charging source. (c) Reverse current after MOSFET array turn-off flowing through MOSFET protection circuitry and flyback diode due to system inductances (note blown fuse in path between charging source and directly connected secondary battery).
+Figure 1: Reverse current turn-off transient behavior in normal diode mode with system loop inductances. (a) Standard charging with dual rectifier splitting current to two batteries. (b) Reverse current during MOSFET array turn-off after development of a short-circuit at the charging source. (c) Reverse current after MOSFET array turn-off flowing through MOSFET protection circuitry and flyback diode due to system inductances.

-allowing the battery attached to the rectifier anode to be discharged independently from that attached to the cathode.
-Figure 1a depicts the current flow (as indicated by the dotted line) originating from the charging source, passing through the single rectifier MOSFET array (represented as a diode) to one battery (often a vehicle's starting battery), as well as directly to a second battery (often a vehicle's auxiliary, or "house" battery), and finally returning to the charging source.
+depicts the current flow (as indicated by the dotted line) originating from the charging source, passing through the dual rectifier MOSFET arrays (represented as diodes) to each of the batteries, and finally returning to the charging source.
 The inductance of the interconnecting cables is shown, but that of the common ground node has been omitted for simplicity (although they must be considered as well when calculating the system loop inductance).

 In Figure 1b, a short circuit has developed at the charging source, either internal to the source, or just external to it.
-In response to this fault event, the MOSFET array will begin to turn off.
-Due to the finite turn-off time (reverse recovery time in the specification sheet), reverse current will flow from the battery attached to the cathode, through the MOSFET array to the short circuit, and back to the battery.
-As the reverse current flows, the inductances will generate significant magnetic fields, especially at the high currents that a shortcircuit can generate.
+In response to this fault event, the MOSFET arrays will begin to turn off.
+Due to the finite turn-off time (reverse recovery time in the specification sheet), reverse current will flow from the batteries, through the MOSFET arrays to the short circuit, and back to the batteries.
+As the reverse current flows, the inductances will generate significant magnetic fields, especially at the high currents that a short-circuit can generate.
 Once the MOSFETs have completely turned off, the remaining reverse current will flow through both the MOSFET protection circuitry and the flyback diode until those magnetic fields have decayed; this situation is depicted in Figure 1c.